Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-sandi radomski says a couple of years ago
+sandi radomski says 3 years ago

 My husband is seeing an oncologist tomorrow.
 He may be diagnosed with Multiple Myeloma since his kappa light chains are too high.
 I would like more information about the non traditional treatment.